schwzr/dsf-spring-school-imaging-tests/exercises/basic-concepts-and-guides.md

 We will employ the use of the free version of [Forge](https://simplifier.net/forge?utm_source=firely-forge) to help with visualization.
 You are invited to create a free account and follow along, but remember that the free version of Forge [must not be used commercially](https://simplifier.net/pricing).
-As an example, we will create a [Task](basic-concepts-and-guides.md#task) resource from the `task-hello-dic.xml` profile.
+As an example, we will create a [Task](basic-concepts-and-guides.md#task) resource from the `task-start-dic-process.xml` profile.

 #### 1st Step: Removing Placeholders
-`task-hello-dic.xml` includes placeholders for the `version` and `date` elements.
+`task-start-dic-process.xml` includes placeholders for the `version` and `date` elements.
 For the duration of this guide, you can either remove or comment these elements, so Forge does not try to perform type checking on them, which would result in an error and Forge will not load the file.